 6 Guerriers Chinois Célèbres

-For thousands of years, powerful dynasties have reigned over China.
-Each dynasty has produced powerful And leaders, each seeking to exert an influence on the whole of the immense region.
-Throughout these dynasties, many armies have been lifted and thousands of battles were fought throughout East Asia.
-It is during these different conflicts that some of the greatest Military Commanders From the history of ancient China have distinguished themselves.
+For thousands of years, powerful dynasties ruled China.
+Each dynasty produced powerful emperors and rulers, each seeking to exert influence over the entire vast region.
+Throughout these dynasties, numerous armies were raised and thousands of battles were fought throughout East Asia.
+It was during these various conflicts that some of the greatest military commanders from ancient Chinese history have distinguished themselves.

-Through this article we have retraced the story of 6 famous Chinese warriors from the history of China: how they knew how to climb to the rank of more powerful Chinese war lords for some, their breathtaking victories who have changed the course of history and many other things that have done their renown.
+Through this article we have traced the history of 6 famous Chinese warriors from the history of China: how they rose to the rank of the most powerful Chinese warlords for some, their breathtaking victories that changed the course of history and many other things that made them famous.

 1) Sun Tzu